 Go for Carbon Offsets

 Carbon offsets are a way of reducing your carbon emissions without having to change any of your actual habits.
 They work by paying someone else to take on the responsibility of reducing their emissions instead.
-This means that you can still live your normal life while doing something good for the environment.
+This means you can still live your normal life while doing something good for the environment.

 Use LED